bislink/PCAccessFree/README.md

 ### Download/install app from any of the following public repositories

-#### In PowerShell with administrative privileges, run one of the following commands
+#### In PowerShell, with administrative privileges, run one of the following commands

 * cd C:/inetpub/wwwroot